googleapis/python-aiplatform/google/cloud/aiplatform/prediction/README.md

 Typically building a serving container requires writing model server code.
 However, with the Custom Prediction Routine feature, Vertex AI Prediction has published a [model server](https://github.com/googleapis/python-aiplatform/blob/custom-prediction-routine/google/cloud/aiplatform/prediction/model_server.py) that can be used out of the box.

-A custom serving container contains the follow 3 pieces of code:
+A custom serving container in this release contains the follow 3 pieces of code:
 1. [Model server](https://github.com/googleapis/python-aiplatform/blob/custom-prediction-routine/google/cloud/aiplatform/prediction/model_server.py)
     - HTTP server that hosts the model
     - Responsible for setting up routes/ports/etc.